-Everyone hopes for love at first sight is one of those strange human miracles.
-And this serendipitous human miracle lights up everyday life in a Georgian city in the whimsical sophomore feature of Georgia’s Alexandre Koberidze, in completion at this year’s Berlinale.
+Love at first sight is one of those strange human miracles.
+And this serendipitous occurrence lights up everyday life in a Georgian city in this whimsical sophomore feature from Georgia’s Alexandre Koberidze.

-The lovers in question Lisa and Giorgi meet quite by chance in their home town of Kutaisi (north west of Tbilisi) agreeing to see each other the next day without exchanging details.
+The lovers in question – Lisa and Giorgi – meet in their home town of Kutaisi (north west of Tbilisi) agreeing to see each other the next day – someplace, same time – without exchanging numbers.
 But a stranger has cast the evil eye on their happiness, completely changing their appearance.
-When they finally get together, the feelings of passion are still there under the surface, but they desperately try to recapture the magic of their first flirtatious flight of fantasy.
+When they finally get together, the feelings of passion are still there under the surface, but they desperately try to recapture the magic of that first flirtatious flight of fantasy.
 They are still the same people, but they look completely different.

 Koberidze keeps the action light-hearted and playful, making use of magic realism to show how the lovers (now played by different actors) both fall into new jobs in a local cafe.
-Meanwhile, we get a glimpse of other lives in this city on the banks of the Rioni Rivier where everyone is going about their daily activities.
-Colourful disconnected vignettes spin out one after the other, in a city looking forward to the World Cup, even the local dogs.
-All the while people are singing and enjoying themselves in the leisurely atmosphere viewed up close and on the widescreen, there’s a magical feeling of camaraderie and a quiet contemplative glow but also a hint of wistfulness in the air giving the film a gently poetic feel.
-We never get to know the protagonists and so they remain distant, locked in this modern fairy tale.
+Meanwhile, we get a glimpse of life in this cathedral city on the banks of the Rioni River, in a series of vibrant vignettes that spill out one after the other, anticipating the excitement of the forthcoming World Cup.
+There’s an intoxicating feeling of camaraderie but also a hint of wistfulness in the air giving the film a gently poetic feel.
+We never get to know the protagonists and so they remain distant, locked away in this modern fairy tale.

-Intoxicated by its own joie de vivre the bittersweet docudrama tries hard to keep us engaged but rather overstays its welcome at well over two hours but DoP Faraz Fesharaki does his best to keep us entertained and enthralled with glowing images, using a static camera to enhance the film’s dialogue light often sorrowful final sequences.
+Intoxicated by its own joie de vivre the bittersweet docudrama tries hard to keep us engaged but rather overstays its welcome at well over two hours.
+DoP Faraz Fesharaki does his best to entertain and delight with glowing images, using a static camera to enhance the film’s more sober final sequences.
 In a world with so much tragedy, conflict and seriousness, Koberidze shows us there is still room for dreams if we let our imagination loose.
 MT